 But dance and writing have remained a part of her life.
 Amanda was a member of the ballroom dance team at Duke University, and continues this interest by her obsession with Dancing with the Stars, so it was only natural for her to set a teen mystery series at a dance school.

-Amanda is the Vice President of Washington Romance Writers, and is a two-time finalist for Romance Writers of America’s Golden Heart® Award.
-She blogs every other Wednesday with the Fictionistas and every other Friday with Killer Fiction.
+Amanda is the President of Washington Romance Writers, and is a two-time finalist for Romance Writers of America’s prestigious Golden Heart® Award.
+She blogs once a month or so with the Ruby-Slippered Sisterhood.
 She is also a popular conference presenter, speaking on basic copyright and trademark law for writers.

 In her spare time, Amanda enjoys dancing, reading, cooking, traveling, and obsessing over whether Duke will beat Carolina in basketball.
 Go Devils!